 If you wish to access your medical records held at the Surgery, we suggest, in the first instance, that you discuss your wish with your usual doctor - he or she may be able to tell you the information you wish to know without you having to request a copy of your notes.

 If you do not wish to discuss your request with your doctor please contact Ms Charlotte Campion or Mrs Nia Roberts on 01492 515787 so that they can help you further.

-Please read our SAR Patient Information Leaflet for more information about how to make a Subject Access Request and print off the required consent form.
+Please read our Subject Access Request Leaflet for more information about how to make a Subject Access Request and print off the required consent form.